See No Evil (Homicide: Life on the Street): Plot

 Felton (Daniel Baldwin) visits Harry Prentice (Wilford Brimley), the elderly and bed-ridden father of his friend Chuckie (Michael Chaban).
 Ill and miserable, the hard-bitten Harry has decided he wants to die and has hired a suicide doctor.
 Felton believes this is wrong and convinces Chuckie to call it off, much to Harry's anger.
-A few days later, however, Harry wears Chuckie down and convinces his son to shoot him to death with a handgun.
+A few days later, however, Harry wears Chuckie down and convinces his son to shoot him with a handgun.
 When Lewis (Clark Johnson) and Crosetti (Jon Polito) investigate, Chuckie claims Harry shot himself, which Lewis does not believe.
 Felton talks to Chuckie at the police station and Chuckie admits to the assisted suicide, but Felton tells him to stick to the original suicide story.
 Lewis realizes what happened and confronts Felton, who admits what Chuckie did and suggests it was the right thing to do, but Lewis adamantly disagrees.
 Since the bullet evidence is inconclusive, Felton asks Lewis to let Chuckie secretly wash his hands so no gunpowder residue will be found in tests.
-Lewis initially refuses, but he eventually reluctantly agrees, allowing Chuckie to get away with the shooting.
+Lewis eventually agrees, allowing Chuckie to get away with the shooting.